mvertes/yaegi/doc/yaegi-internals/Readme.md

 ## Introduction

 Yaegi is an interpreter of the Go language written in Go.
-We have conceived this project in Traefik-Labs initially to provide a simple and practical embedded plugin engine for the traefik reverse proxy.
+This project was started in Traefik-Labs initially to provide a simple and practical embedded plugin engine for the traefik reverse proxy.
 Now, more than 200 plugins contributed by the community are listed on the public catalog at [plugins.traefik.io].
 The use of yaegi extends also to other domains, for example [databases], [observability], [container security] and many [others](https://github.com/traefik/yaegi/network/dependents?package_id=UGFja2FnZS0yMjc1NTQ3MjIy).

 Yaegi is lean and mean, as it delivers in a single package, with no